drae-ai/drae-near/src/core/sig/SIG_GUARD_BENCHMARK_README.md

 3. Add comprehensive documentation
 4. Test with fallback data for robustness

-## License

-This benchmark is part of the SIG (Semantic Integrity Guarantee) project.
+This benchmark is part of the SIG (Semantic Integrity Guarantee) component of the drae project.